Joetsu Aquarium: Continuous dolphin deaths

 In terms of water quality, the committee concluded that the quality of the rearing water was not considered to have affected the cause of mortality.

-This event caused controversy and was strongly criticized by animal rights groups.
-In light of the above, the Verification Committee recommended that the city renovate the facility and strengthen health management in line with Joetsu's climate, and the city has implemented immediate measures accordingly and is also considering renovating the facility through the new fiscal year budget.
+The incident caused controversy and was heavily criticized by animal rights groups.
+In light of the above, the Verification Committee recommended that the city renovate the facility and strengthen health management in line with Joetsu's climate, and the city implemented immediate measures accordingly.
+There are also plans to renovate the facility through the fiscal year budget.

-The report made 17 recommendations to prevent a repeat.
+The report made 17 recommendations to prevent similar incidents from happening.
 The aquarium lowered the water level by one meter to counter strong winds to prevent sudden changes in the environment, and also installed a 13-meter-wide awning to reduce the rise in temperature near the water's surface.

-The effect of the sunshade was evident, with a maximum temperature of 33.5°C recorded, while the difference between sun and shade near the water surface was observed to be up to 3°C.

-Joetsu City reported at the 2021 council meeting that the two banded dolphins present are in good health.
+The effect of the sunshade was evident, with a maximum temperature of 33.5°C recorded, while the difference between sun and shade near the water surface was observed to be up to 3°C. Joetsu City reported at the 2021 council meeting that the two banded dolphins present are in good health.

 Subsequently, in an effort to further reduce winter winds, a windbreak net approximately 20 meters wide and 1.7 meters high was installed on the north face of the dolphin pool and a glass windbreak wall was installed on the west face railing.
-Regarding the effectiveness of the measures, wind speed and temperature on the stage and on the water surface of the dolphin pool are measured daily, and the Education and General Affairs Division of the City Board of Education says, “Based on the measurement results, we will seek advice from experts and take action.
+Regarding the effectiveness of the measures, wind speed and temperature on the stage and on the water surface of the dolphin pool are measured daily, and the Education and General Affairs Division of the City Board of Education said, “Based on the measurement results, we will seek advice from experts and take action".